QuTech-Delft/OpenQL/docs/classical_instructions.rst

 - ``type``: Is always *__classical_gate__*.
 Classical gates are distinguished by their name.

 :Note: That classical gates are distinguished by their name and not by some type, is not as problematic as for quantum gates.
-The names of classical gates are internal to OpenQL and have to relation to an external representation.
+The names of classical gates are internal to OpenQL and have no relation to an external representation.

 - ``duration``: Has a built-in value of 20.